 How to minimise the out-of-service time during installation?

 The only part of the installation work that will actually make Joyce unusable is when making the steam connection to the boiler.
 The rest of the apparatus can be fitted to Joyce before making the boiler connection without disturbing the ability to operate.

 The critical part of the apparatus is the link from the boiler orifice to an isolation valve fitted as close as possible to the boiler.

-A male parallel threaded fitting sealed with a Copper washer will be used to connect to the parallel female thread of the boiler orifice.
-Tapered male threads are not suitable for this application as they makes limited contact with the female thread and are not as strong.
+Either a male parallel threaded fitting sealed with a Copper washer will be used to connect to the parallel female thread of the boiler orifice or, preferably, both tapered male and female threads as they lock more effectively.
+Tapered male threads with parallel female threads are not suitable for this application as they have a limited contact area with the female thread and are not as strong.

 Heavy duty forged steel or 3000psi Stainless steel fittings will be used where full boiler pressure is involved.
 Malleable iron fittings will be used at carriage pressure.

 'Red-band' grade steel pipe or braided/annularly corrugated flexible hose or a combination of both will be used.